SystemsBiologyUniandes/OscillationsData/README.md

 * [Pandas](https://pandas.pydata.org/)
 * [PyEcoLib](https://github.com/SystemsBiologyUniandes/PyEcoLib/wiki) Used to perform the simulations

+ To download the library you can put the command in your terminal (linux, mac) `python3 -m pip3 install PyEcoLib` or in your CMD (windows) with the command `pip install PyEcoLib`

 ## Experimental data
 The Raw data obtained from image analysis can be found in the following files
 * RawDataAdder.cvs: Corresponds to the size along the time for 3 replicas of MG1655 k12 E. coli bacteria strains growing in M9+Glucose